scharlau/polar_bears_django_visuals/README.md

 This will style the #chart-wrapper div that we'll put around the <canvas> tags.
 You can also use % instead of px for sizing.

 This  will put the chart above the listing of the bears.
 This should be before the loop of bears details.
+We need the 'responsive: true' line in options to work with our chart size.

     <h1>Polar bears Tagged for Tracking</h1>
     <div>